rozzkml/okemdev/README.md

 # okemdev
-this project fot commit to tea.xyz
+this project for commit to tea.xyz
+#teaRank
+#staker
+#teachain